 Q: Is it safe?
 What happens when power fails during a table rebuild?

-A: Yes, it’s safe because rebuild happens in a transaction.
+A: Yes, it’s safe because rebuild happens within a single transaction.
 Furthermore, maximum lock time can also be set so that the extension can limit the time taken to switch the table.

 Q: How does it differ from “pg_repack”?

-A: It is different in the sense that it is more resource-friendly by not using triggers, it automatically determines bloated tables by itself and does not require the use of a separate command line tool.
+A: It is different in the sense that it is more resource-friendly, because it doesn’t use triggers.
+It automatically determines which tables are bloated – on its own – and does not require the use of a separate command-line tool.